 CAMELS is an acronym for capital adequacy, assets, management capability, earnings, liquidity, sensitivity.

-The rating system is on a scale of one to five, with one being the highest and five being the worst rating.
+The rating system is on a scale of one to five, with one being the best rating and five being the worst rating.
 (Just keep in mind that a lower rating is better, indicating a more financially stable, less at-risk bank.)

 What does CAMELS stand for?